codetunez/basic-device/README.md

 - Clone this repo

 ## Install the node packages
-After cloning, using CMD/Shell to navigate to the cloned folder and install the packages
+After cloning, use a CMD/Shell to navigate to the cloned folder and install the packages
 ```
 npm ci
 ```